pingcap/docs/reference/tiflash/deploy.md

 It is **not** recommended to deploy TiFlash and TiKV on the same disk to prevent mutual interference.

 Hard disk selection criteria are the same as [TiFlash standalone deployment](#tiflash-standalone-deployment).
-The total capacity of the hard disk is roughly: `the to-be-replicated data amount of the entire TiKV cluster / the number of TiKV replicas / 2`.
+The total capacity of the hard disk is roughly: `the to-be-replicated data capacity of the entire TiKV cluster / the number of TiKV replicas / 2`.

 For example, the overall planned capacity of TiKV is three replicas, and the recommended capacity of TiFlash will be one sixth of the TiKV cluster.
 You can choose to replicate part of tables instead of all.